Ridley’s Believe It Or Not July 24, 2020

-As always, I hope you enjoy today’s holidays and observances, a music link to the Donna Summer, factoids of interest for this day in history, the fact we have a chance to be more phylactic when it comes to gridlock in the Swamp and relevant quotes from Khrushchev and Nixon during their kitchen debates secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to Sir Mix-a-Lot, the fact that if you are to experience pathopoeia you will be able to choose music as opposed to rhetoric, and a quote from Hulda Crooks on staying young, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-4. Word of the Day—today’s word of the day is “phylactic” which means defending against disease when it comes to partisanship that is crippling our democracy.
+4. Word of the Day—today’s word of the day is “pathopoeia” which means excitation of passion by rhetoric or music.

 On this day in:

 a.
 1929 The Kellogg-Briand Pact which had been signed by 31 nations including Japan and German and banned the use of war to settle or resolve any conflict or dispute went into effect and soon thereafter was signed by an additional 9 nations but as WWII showed not effective as war broke out in 1937 in Asia and 1939 in Europe.

 b.
 1974 in a the walls are closing in moment, SCOTUS unanimously ruled the President Nixon had to turn over to the Senate the tape recordings made in the Oval Office regarding the Watergate break in.

 c.
 1980 the Quietly Confident Quartet from Australia won the Gold Medal in 4X100 400 meter relay at the Moscow Summer Olympics, the first time the U.S. has not won the event because they were not there due to the U.S. Boycott due to the invasion of Afghanistan by the Soviet Union.